 Follow these tips to keep your cake from sticking to the pan

 - Sprinkle the pan with flour or cocoa powder.
-After the pan is completely greased, sprinkle a couple tablespoons of flour into the pan.
-If you are making a chocolate cake, use unsweetened cocoa powder.
-Gently shake and tap the pan to evenly distribute the flour or cocoa powder.
-Gently tap out any excess flour into the sink.
+After you completely grease the pan, sprinkle a couple tablespoons of flour into the pan for a traditional coffee cake.
+Or, if you’re making a coffee chocolate cake, use unsweetened cocoa powder.
+Just make sure you gently shake and tap the pan to evenly distribute the flour or cocoa powder.
+And also, gently tap out any excess flour into the sink.

 What is a coffee cake pan?